 non-irrigated vines, with very low yields of about 20 hectoliters/hectare, minuscule not only by Greek but even by French standards.

 I also tasted in his winery an unusual but very interesting white, that I have never seen in the stores.

 Karavitakis Winery This is located near the village of Kolymbari at the western side of the island of Crete.

 For two years he produced the Lithos white cuvee, probably the most idiosyncratic and original white in Crete.
 It was made from soultani grapes (sourced from vineyards near Heraklion) that are used for the production of dried raisins.
 It had a mineral aromatic profile, an oily texture and an interesting body.Moreover from my own experience the wine (that is now 5-6 years old) is evolving superbly in bottle.
 Unfortunately this wine was discontinued.

-Another wine that I tasted this year for the first time is the 2015 Asyrtiko.
-It is a superb wine, with an open character, the vinosity and huge body of asyrtico and drinks well even now.
+Another wine that I tasted this year (2017) for the first time is the 2015 Asyrtiko called "Nomas".
+It is a superb wine, with an open character, the vinosity and huge body of asyrtico that drinks very well now.
 But in my opinion it will be even more complex with ageing another 5-10 years.
 Its price is unbeatable!

 (d) Domaine Lyrarakis is an important winery located in the village of Allagni, south of Heraklion.
 It is one of the first recognised quality producers on the island.

 Recently the young generation has gone far by producing several wines from indigenous grapes, most of them highly original.

 The first is "Dafni" made from the little known Dafni white grape.
 It is a very original and mineral wine, with distinct and clear laurel aromas that make its name fitting.
 It can pair very well with difficult courses for wine, like asparagus courses, green-beens, green fava beens and other dishes dominated by vegetal aromas that "cut through" most white wines.